sanabasangare/fresh-movies/readme.md

 Launch

-- Open the "movies" folder
+- Inside the "movies" folder
 - Open the "fresh_tomatoes.html" file in your browser to see the web application in action
-- Click on any movie poster image to see its video trailer
+- Click on any movie poster image to watch the movie or video

 Configuration

-- Open the "movies" folder
+- In the "movies" folder
 - Open the "media.py" file in your Python editor
-- Run your python files to make there are no errors
+- Run your python files to check if there are no errors
 - Go to "entertainment_center.py" and change each movie instance accordingly
 - Save your file before running the program